1. Determine which platforms your brand should be on

 Instagram.
 Snapchat.
 These platforms where stars are being born every day.
 There is a disproportionate value to being on those platforms and being great at them.
 I used Twitter and YouTube to establish myself as they were emerging, and I definitely did not have millions of dollars.
 I just did what I thought would work for my company Wine Library.

 That is every small business’s opportunity.
 Take advantage of the upside of joining platforms early and quickly.
-That upside is the jumpstart that you need when you don’t have dollars.
-I wrote about how to be an early mover.
-Check it out, and get to know small platforms with big upsides.
-My recommendations right now?
-Medium and Meerkat.
+That upside is the jumpstart that you need when you don’t have dollars. .
+My recommendation right now?
+Medium.

 4. Evaluate the content for effectiveness